CodecSep: Prompt-Driven Universal Sound Separation on Neural Audio Codec Latents

 \paragraph{Training.} Unless otherwise stated, the DAC codec \cite{NEURIPS2023_58d0e78c} and CLAP text encoder \cite{10095969} remain frozen; we train the FiLM-conditioned transformer masker and the lightweight query network end-to-end with an Adam optimizer \cite{kingma2017adammethodstochasticoptimization} and a plateau-based learning-rate schedule \cite{mukherjee2019simpledynamiclearningrate}.
 We produce two variants of CodecSep, trained separately on dnr-v2 and on AudioCaps, to study distributional effects; we denote them with the suffixes ``+dnr-v2'' and ``+AudioCaps''.
-For fair comparison, TDANet and CodecFormer are re-trained from scratch on dnr-v2 using our setup, AudioSep is evaluated both as a public checkpoint and when re-trained under matched protocols, and SDCodec is used as released by the authors.
+For fair comparison, the 3-stem versions of TDANet, Sudo rm-rf, and CodecFormer are re-trained from scratch on dnr-v2 using our setup.
+AudioSep is evaluated both as the publicly released checkpoint and when re-trained under matched protocols.
+We similarly re-train Sudo rm-rf+FiLM under the same matched settings.
+Pretrained checkpoints of BiModalSS and SDCodec are used as released by the authors.
 To reflect realistic deployments where signals traverse compression pipelines, inputs to non-codec baselines are passed through a full-band stereo-capable $48$ kHz EnCodec during both training and inference.
 Full hyper-parameters, iteration schedules, batch configurations, and hardware details are deferred to the Appendix \ref{train}.